 Healthcare Provider Update: Healthcare Provider for Sonic Automotive Sonic Automotive primarily offers its employees health insurance through a plan established with Aetna, which provides comprehensive healthcare coverage and plans tailored for the company's workforce needs.
 Potential Healthcare Cost Increases in 2026 In 2026, Sonic Automotive and its employees are likely to face significant healthcare cost increases, driven predominantly by a convergence of factors.
 A projected rise of 8.5% in employer-sponsored insurance costs reflects ongoing inflation in medical expenses and the staggering demands placed on health providers.
 Additionally, the potential expiration of enhanced ACA premium subsidies may force many employees to bear higher out-of-pocket costs.
 As these shifts unfold, it may become critical for Sonic Automotive to evaluate its healthcare strategies and potentially adjust its offerings to mitigate the financial impact on its workforce.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Sonic Automotive employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Sonic Automotive employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Sonic Automotive employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'